pip-services/pip-services-docs/content/en/net/commons/reflect/type_reflector.md

 The TypeReflector class allows you to examine the type of an object and create instancies of objects based on their type.

-Important points
+**Important points**

-- This class has symmetric implementation across all languages supported by the Pip.Services toolkit and used to support dynamic data processing.
+- This class has a symmetric implementation across all languages supported by the Pip.Services toolkit and used to support dynamic data processing.
 - Because all languages have different casing and case sensitivity rules, the TypeReflector class treats all type names as case insensitive.